Understanding Thai Language-Communication in Thailand

 Another essential aspect of understanding the Thai language is using polite particles.
 Distinctive polite particles are used for male speakers and female speakers.
 For a male, the particle is “khrab”; for a female, “Kha.”
 These can be used at the end of a statement or question.
 For example, “Hello” is “Sa watdii khrab” for men and “Sa watdii Kha” for women.

 I didn’t focus on the language's tones, alphabet, or structure.
 I focused on building a vocabulary bank.
-I tried to memorize words and concentrated on the context of sentences.
+I tried to memorize words and concentrated on the sentences' context.
 I exercised the theory of overall meaning (context) rather than accuracy (tones), which hasn’t failed me so far.

 Learning their language, customs, and traditions also respects the people and the nation.
 The well-known saying “When in Rome, do as Romans do” has always been at the forefront of my mind.
-It has driven me to continually try to learn and develop my Thai language ability.
+It has driven me to try to learn and develop my Thai language ability continually.

 The reasons for difficulty communicating are the vast differences between the pronunciation and structure of Thai and many Western languages.
-Not only because of the tonal aspect of the words but the actual construction of the language is very different.
+This is not only because of the tonal aspect of the words but also because the actual construction of the language is very different.

 For example, Thai nouns do not have plurals, pronouns may be eliminated, tense is not typically indicated, and the adjective-noun order is the opposite of English.